spencer1202/mqtt-testbed/server/README.md

 This is our Proof-of-concept Policy Enforcement Agent which is added to a stock Mochi MQTT server.
+(There's a lot more work in progress going on to build out the functioning PEA unit, but for the purposes of this demonstration project, this first step proof-of-concept was ready to show at the moment which shows the impact of inserting an agent of any sort into the broker, so we're starting with that and then bringing the other pieces online incrementally.)

 To use this, clone a copy of [mochi-mqtt server](https://github.com/mochi-mqtt/server) in its own directory.
 Then set uup your own server based on it and add the `policy` hook defined here to it.
 The simplest way to do that is to add it to the basic MQTT server that comes with Mochi itself: